ocean-tracking-network/node-manager-training/_episodes/30_near_real_time_qc_process.md

 ## Feature Request and Bug Report

-As an open-source tool under active development (with the last commit on February 12, 2026), user feedback is essential for improving ArgosQC.
+As an open-source tool under active development, user feedback is essential for improving ArgosQC.
 If you encounter problems or have ideas for new features, you are encouraged to contribute through the following channels:

 Report Bugs via GitHub Issues: If you find a bug (e.g., a workflow error, data parsing problem, or unexpected crash), please submit a report through the repository's Issues tab.
 When reporting, include: